HITS-AIN/GPCC.jl/README.md

 ## ▶ How to use `performcv` on multiple cores

 One can easily parallelise cross-validation on multiple cores by simply replacing `map` with `pmap`.
-Before that one has to make sure that multiple workers are available:
+Before that, one has to make sure that multiple workers are available:
 ```
 using Distributed
-addprocs(2) # add two workers
+addprocs(2) # add two workers.
+Alternatively start Julia with specified number of workers with e.g. julia -p 2
 @everywhere using GPCC # make sure GPCC is made available to all workers

 cvresults2 = pmap(candidatedelays) do d